PaulRvD/paulrvd.github.io/freetime/cooking/cooking.markdown

 ---
 # Introduction
 I am by far no professional chef, nor do I intend to create a foodblog.
 However, I enjoy cooking and thought it is nice to create a page for some of the recepies I like.
-The recepies aren't listed in any particular order for now, but I've put together a list of recepies that are available in English.
-I've also as provided links to recepies that are only available in one of the other languages at the moment.
+The recepies aren't listed in any particular order for now, but I've put together a list of recepies.
+Only those listed under english recepie are currently available in english.
+I've also as provided links to recepies that are vailable in one of the other languages below.
 ### English Recepies
  - [Empandas](/freetime/cooking/empanadas) - a recepie form my dads childhood
  - [Pastel de Choclo](/freetime/cooking/pastel-de-choclo) - also from my dads childhood